Keys to the VIP: History

 Alen, Peachez, Sheldon, Chris, and director Justin Harding are the creators of the show.
 The concept was based on the real-life challenges that Alen, Peachez, and Sheldon would come up with and try out in clubs in Guelph, Canada.
 Most of the challenges from the show are challenges that the guys had attempted in real life; in fact, the three men came up with many more challenges that the network did not integrate into the show.
-The pilot was filmed a few years before the show aired.
+The pilot was developed and directed by filmmaker Justin Harding a few years before the show aired.
+Justin Harding remained as the director for all episodes of the three-season run.

 Chris was originally in an editing role, and expected to continue this role for the network show.
 However, the executive producer steered him towards the role of the 'nice guy' on the judging panel.
 Chris describes being the only "genuine guy" to audition, and he won the role.

-Filming Location
+Filming location

 Episodes of Keys to the VIP were primarily filmed at well-known nightclubs and bars in the Greater Toronto Area.
-Some of the clubs included Mink, Zu bar and Wet bar.
+Some of the clubs included Mink (Toronto), Zu Bar (Burlington), and Wetbar (Toronto).

+Reception

+The show was generally positively received among the PUA community around the world.
+Users pointed out the fact that real-life situations were being shown and contestants were real, sometimes without enough social skills to pick up women.
+In-depth analyses of the episodes had been conducted, gathering insights and judging the reactions of women.
+People pointed out the fact that contestants used mostly their own techniques and charisma instead of canned material taught by the PUA teachers.
+Also, pieces of information from behind the scenes of the show indicated that the show was real, without paid actors or scenarios.
+Contestants, identified at the end of each episode, were easy to find on social media, which also added credibility to their performance.
+The comparisons between this show (KTTV) and another one – The Pickup Artist (TPUA, starring Mystery) – were being made.
+Both shows were aired roughly the same time.
+While TPUA was more focused on learning process, the KTTV presented much more real-life interactions with women and was more humorous.
+The number of episodes (39) and contestants (76) were in favour of KTTV, when comparing to TPUA (respectively: 16 and 17).
+After the show aired, the judges became a local celebrities in Toronto Area.